ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 It is time to :
 - add the second ML algorithm the Extra Trees based to the web service
-- create database mosel and REST API view for A/B tests information
+- create database model and REST API view for A/B tests information
 - write python script for sending requests

  ## Add Extra Trees based algorithm